This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \Delta U_i = \Delta Q_i - \Delta W_i \end{align} \]

 The condensates are assumed to be incompressible, i.e. $\Delta W_i = 0$.
 In addition to radiation, heat transfer and dissipation, phase transitions also play a role as heat sources.
-These work in two ways:
+These act in two ways:

 \[ \begin{align} c_im_iT_i\left(t\right) + c_hm_hT + \sum_{j\not = i}^{}c_jm_jT_j &= c_iT_i\left(t + \Delta t\right)\left(m_h + m_i + \sum_{j\not = i}^{}m_j\right)\nonumber\\ \Leftrightarrow c_im_i\left[T_i\left(t + \Delta t\right) - T_i\left(t\right)\right] &= c_hm_hT + \sum_{j\not = i}^{}c_jm_jT_j - c_iT_i\left(t + \Delta t\right)\left(m_h + \sum_{j\not = i}^{}m_j\right)\nonumber\\ \Leftrightarrow\Delta T_i &= \frac{c_h}{c_im_i}m_h\left(T - \frac{c_i}{c_h}T_i\left(t + \Delta t\right)\right) + \frac{1}{c_im_i}\sum_{j\not = i}\left[c_jm_jT_j - c_im_jT_i\left(t + \Delta t\right)\right]\nonumber\\ \Leftrightarrow \frac{1}{\Delta V}\frac{dT_i}{dt} &= \frac{1}{m_i}\newtilde{q}_{hi}\left(\frac{c_h}{c_i}T - T_i\right) + \frac{1}{m_i}\sum_{j\not = i}^{}\newtilde{q}_{j, i}\left(\frac{c_j}{c_i}T_j - T_i\right)\nonumber\\ \Leftrightarrow\rho_ic_i\frac{dT_i}{dt} &= \newtilde{q}_{hi}\left(c_hT - c_iT_i\right) + \sum_{j}^{}\newtilde{q}_{j, i}\left(c_jT_j - c_iT_i\right). \end{align} \]